abhicodes-here2001/Multimodal-stuttering-analysis/README.md

-A comprehensive AI-powered clinical tool for analyzing speech disfluencies (stuttering) using multimodal deep learning.
+A comprehensive AI-powered clinical tool for analyzing speech disfluencies (stuttering) using multimodel deep learning.
 Combines **WavLM** for acoustic stutter detection and **Whisper** for transcription to generate detailed clinical reports.> **AI-powered speech analysis tool for detecting and classifying stuttering patterns using deep learning**